 Small companies, sometimes serving solely as brokers, will illegally cobble together 1099 workers to complete a project.

-The Ark. company did not respond to a request for additional information.
+The Okla. company did not respond to a request for additional information.

 "Yes it does happen," a former construction manager for a turfing contractor explained to Wireless Estimator.
 "Yea, we would tell everyone how we only hire safe, quality crews, and mostly we did.
 But I have to admit, there were times I pulled up on one of my sites and saw a sub doing the work and not the company that was supposed to be doing it, and I ignored it."